domdavis/auldlang/README.md

 do { ... } while (*ptr >= cell)
 ```

+### Kevlin

+Kevlin takes no arguments (and no prisoners).
+Invoking Kevlin will dump the
+contents of memory after every operation.
+Kevlin should never be invoked in
+production, although there are bigger issues if this is being used in production
+code.

 ## Example Program

 The following is the original Auld Lang program.
 It is unknown if there is a